Fathers/Dads/Male Carers ↵

 Support if you have adopted a child

 Children adopted from care can have ongoing needs, and you and your child may benefit from support.
 The support you are entitled to is outlined here by First4Adoption in The Adoption Passport: a support guide for adopters (opens a new window).
-Support services can be accessed by any adoptive families who live in Kingston or Richmond boroughs or any adoptive families who live outside of this area and adopted a child through Kingston or Richmond boroughs in the last three years.
-Some of the support services are offered by Achieving for Children (AfC) alone while others are provided in conjunction with our partners in the South West London Adoption Consortium partners.
-(This includes the London boroughs Sutton, Kingston, Richmond and Merton).
+Adoption services and support for Kingston and Richmond are provided by Adopt London South (opens a new window)

 Council for Disabled Children